Uno-Re/SSIP-SSRP-contracts/README.md

 ```sh
  totalCapitalStaked - withdrawRequestAmount >= (totalCapitalStaked * MCR) / CALC_PRECISION
 ```
-> where totalCapitalStaked is the sum(in USDC) of amounts staked in all SSIPs
+> where totalCapitalStaked is the sum(in USDC) of amounts staked in all SSIPs.
 > CALC_PRECISION = 1e18

 ### Formula for policy purchasing available by MLR in SSIPs throught CapitalAgent: